savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 our user was using to report the memory usage of the process from their virtualized environment was also including the page cache, leading to the wrong observations regarding the memory effectively allocated by the application itself.

-In the [ocaml-mem_usage](https://github.com/savonet/ocaml-mem_usage), we implemented several OS-specific methods to measure the memory used by the application and separate shared memory from private memory.
+In the [ocaml-mem_usage](https://github.com/savonet/ocaml-mem_usage) module, we implemented several OS-specific methods to measure the memory used by the application and separate shared memory from private memory.

 This is exposed progammatically using `runtime.memory()` and `runtime.memory().pretty` for human-readable values: